AryaRabiee/Adult-Income-Prediction/Readme.md

 # 🏆 Adult Income Prediction (Census Income Dataset)

-This project uses the Adult Dataset (from the UCI Machine Learning Repository) to predict whether a person earns more than $50K per year based on demographic and work-related attributes.
+This project uses the **Adult Dataset** to predict whether a person earns **more than $50K per year** based on demographic and work-related attributes.

 ## 📂 Dataset